Ninetalesgh/dndcampaign/vault/database/feats.md

 *(Source: PHB'24, page 157)*

 #### Pact of the Tome
+After every Short- or Long Rest you can conjure a book, you determine its appearance.
-Stitching together strands of shadow, you conjure forth a book in your hand at the end of a Short- or Long Rest.
-This Book of Shadows (you determine its appearance) contains eldritch magic that only you can access, granting you the benefits below.
-The book disappears if you conjure another book with this feature or if you die.
+This Book of Shadows contains eldritch magic that only you can access, granting you the benefits below while it is on your person.
+The book disappears if you conjure another book or if you die.
-**Cantrips and Rituals.** When the book appears, choose three Cantrips, and choose two level 1 spells that have the [Ritual](feats.md#pact-of-the-tome-ritual-spells) tag.
-The spells can be from any class's spell list, and they must be spells you don't already have prepared.
-While the book is on your person, you have the chosen spells prepared, and they function as Warlock spells for you.
+**Cantrips and Rituals.** When the book appears, choose three Cantrips, and choose two [leve 1 spells that have the Ritual tag](feats.md#pact-of-the-tome-ritual-spells).
+The spells can be from any class's spell list.
 ![\|50](https://bg3.wiki/w/images/3/3e/Pact_of_the_Tome_Icon.webp)
 *(Source: PHB'24, page 157)*
 ##### Pact of the Tome Ritual Spells